Yael Shelbia: Early life

+Yael Shelbia Cohen was born in Nahariya, to a national religious family, a collective name for a social and religious group in Israel, and a stream of Orthodox Judaism, with the ideology of Religious Zionism.
+She has four brothers.
+Her mother, Ofra, holds a master's degree in urban planning and geography, works as a librarian at the Harel Ulpanat where Yael studies, and is also a real estate agent.
+Her father, is a factory worker.

-She uses her middle name Shelbia as her professional surname, which was inherited from her Djerbian great-grandmother's Tunisian-Jewish family (of both Sephardi Jewish and Mizrahi Jewish descent).
+She uses her middle name Shelbia as her professional surname, which was inherited from her Djerbian great-grandmother's family that is of both Mizrahi Jewish and Sephardi Jewish (Tunisian-Jewish) descent.
 She began by uploading selfies she took by herself on Instagram shortly before her 16th birthday.
 As a result of finding her photos on her Instagram account, she later received an offer to take photos from the professional photographer Marina Moskowitz.

-She has received additional media attention due to her Orthodox Jewish background, as she keeps Kosher and observes Shabbat, which initially had led to controversy in Shelbia's Orthodox Jewish religious community; back in her native Israel.
+She has received additional media attention due to her Orthodox Jewish background, as she keeps Kosher and observes Shabbat, which initially led to controversy in Shelbia's Orthodox Jewish religious community in Israel.

 As of 2020, Shelbia has served as a soldier in the Israeli Air Force of the Israel Defense Forces, rather than serving in the Sherut Leumi as a civilian.
 The latter is what most religious Jewish girls in Israel opt to do.